-Table 4.1 also showed that majority of the respondents had attained bachelors degree (48.1%), the second group of the respondents were (27.8%) had only attained diploma as far as education is concerned, the third group (11.7%) had attained masters, 11.1% were certificate holders and only 1.2% were regarded as others who could be having professional certificates.
-In terms of years spent working, majority of the respondents (53.7%) had worked for 4-6 years, followed by those between 1-3 years (21%), 15.4% had worked for 7 years and above, finally 9.9% had worked for less than 1 year.
+In table 4.6, in terms of years spent working, majority of the respondents (46%) had worked for 4-6 years, followed by those between 1-3 years (36%), 11% had worked for 7 years and above, finally 6% had worked for less than 1 year.
 This indicated that majority of these respondents had enough experience in their businesses, and therefore they could provide the researcher with the information required.
-With respect to position held; results indicated that majority were staffs (53.7%), 20.4% were from human resource, 14.8% were administrators and finally 11.1% were customer consultants.

-4.2 Cost controls
+4.3 Cost controls